 Towards Reality in Nanoscale Materials IX

-TRNM IX continues the "Towards Reality in Nanoscale Materials" series.
-Links to the previous workshops are in the sidebar.
-The workshop will be focused on, but not limited to, two-dimensional systems, with thematic sessions on:
+The workshop will be focused on, but not limited to, low-dimensional systems, with thematic sessions on:

 - Energy materials - focused on the application of nanoscale investigative techniques, particularly first principles modelling in energy-related research.
 Including photovoltaics, batteries, supercapacitors, fuel cells, hydrogen technologies, thermoelectrics, photo- and nanocatalysis, solar power technologies, magnetic refrigeration, and piezoelectric materials.

 - Defects - studies of doped and irradiated interfaces and the resultant defect structures.
 Beyond just studying and understanding the properties of defects and impurities, we wish to explore avenues of atomic scale control: charging; optical excitation; mechanical manipulation.
 This direction leads to the possibility of tailoring the electronic structure of nanoscale interfaces.

 - Transport - studies of the migration of defects, impurities and electrons across interfaces.

 - Methods - application of first principles methods to atomistic modeling of non-ideal nanoscale materials.
 Including advanced approaches for studying excited states and very large systems, and the limits of accuracy in electronic structure calculations.

 - Multiscale - approaches to link first principles calculations to larger scale methods, such as kinetic Monte Carlo.

 *The participants are expected to submit an extended abstract (up to 6 pages) to be published in the Spring Series volume: NATO for Peace and Security - 1: Chemistry and Biology